ppannuto/patpannuto.com/classes/2020/fall/cse141/index.md

 > ##### Regret Policy
 >
 > Sometimes, in the heat of the moment, watching the clock tick down to a deadline, we make mistakes that we come to regret the next day.
-> This is a place of learning, and we would rather people own up to mistakes and learn from them rather than mete out punishments.
+> This is a place of learning, and we would prefer that people own up to mistakes and learn from them rather than mete out punishments.
 >
 > If you have committed an Academic Integrity violation, [you have a 24-hour window to self-report the violation using this form](https://docs.google.com/forms/d/e/1FAIpQLSex1VufqLAAgVeYqD6VtQ_rWr_bt8HbycyNDtNT11KygwIaoA/viewform).
 > Timely, self-reported violations will most likely result in an automatic zero on the reported assignment, but no further consequences.
 > Non-reported violations will face much more severe consequences.

-### Schedule
+### Agenda

 Reminder: You will get more out of lecture if you have completed the pre-class reading.
 We try to be clear about what is okay to skim and what will be helpful to read deeply.